armin902/Armin-s-Projects/README.md

 # Armin-s-Projects
-This repository contains all of the projects I am currently working on or have done in college.
+This repository contains all of the projects/labs in CMPSC 221: Object-Oriented Programming with Java ** All applications can be found in the "src" files of the folders